 A few years ago, I asked a pregnant friend what she’d do if her baby was born fugly.
 "I'd want people to lie," she said.
 "I'd want people to tell me she’s the most beautiful baby in the world."
 Isn’t that rather meaningless?
 It’s kinda like when I’ve been getting ready for a night out with the girls and one of them, a fat one, asks if she looks fat.
 Of course someone who is fat looks fat.
 There’s nothing wrong with being fat.
 And you can be fat and hot.
 But you cannot be fat and not-fat.
 You don’t have to go round telling those people that they're fat – but if they ask you if they're fat, you don’t have to shriek theatrically and then, wearing your most sincere face, tell them: “Don’t say that.
 Don’t even think that about yourself.
 Not for a goddamn minute.
 You’re not fat.
 Curvy, maybe.
 But definitely not fat.”

 A true friend will tell you the truth every time.
-If I look like a pile of shit and we're about the leave the house, I'd rather you tell me while I've still got time to fix myself up.
-A jealous bitch will let you go out with your bob tucked behind your ears even though it makes you look like a mouse—a fucking ugly baby mouse—just so you don't outshine her.
-Yeah, I know what you did there, babe.
+If I look like a pile of shit and we’re about the leave the house, I’d rather you tell me while I’ve still got time to fix myself up.
+A jealous bitch will let you go out with your bob tucked behind your ears even though it makes you look like a mouse – a fucking ugly baby mouse – just so you don’t outshine her.
+Yeah, I sussed what you did there, babe.

-"Telling it like it is" currently has some pretty shitty ambassadors: Katie Hopkins, Richard Littlejohn, and the Jeremies Kyle and Clarkson, for example.
-But even though I'm convinced they barely mean a word they say, they haven't done too badly for themselves, and I suspect this is because even if we despise their views, we're thirsty for what we at least wish to believe is sincerity.
-In an age where we've lost trust in the press, the police, and the 24-hour news channels—not to mention our depressing lack of faith in the political class—a little honesty would go a long way.
+"Telling it like it is" has some pretty shitty ambassadors at present – Katie Hopkins, Richard Littlejohn and the Jeremies Kyle and Clarkson, for example.
+But even though I'm convinced they barely mean a word they say, they haven’t done too badly for themselves – and I suspect this is because even if we despise their views, we’re thirsty for what we at least wish to believe is sincerity.
+In an age where we've lost trust in the press, the police and even the BBC – not to mention our depressing lack of faith in the political class – a little honesty would go a long way.
 Trust me.